Ardscoil Rís, Dublin: Numbers attending each third level institution

-ITC (Information, Communication, Technology) facilities in Ardscoil Rís
+ITC (Information, Communication, Technology) facilities

 A strict Internet usage policy was introduced in 2004 and all pupils wishing to use the internet must sign the policy along with their parents.
-The policy can be viewed on the school's official website.
 WiFi is in use for teachers.

 The school has a total of 48 student-usable computers (under supervision) and there is a computer in every classroom.
 Printing facilities are also available for teaching staff.